 Packaging Pack of 50 geobags

-An empty geobag doesn't work; one that is correctly filled and stacked does.
-The key lies in the filling level, closure, and arrangement in staggered rows.
+An empty geobag does nothing; filled and stacked correctly, it works.
+The key lies in the fill level, the closure and the staggered row arrangement.
 Follow the strict order.

 1

-Use sand, fine gravel, or sifted on-site soil.
-Avoid materials with sharp stones that can tear the geotextile from the inside and avoid very wet soil that loses its shape.
-River sand is the ideal material: it's heavy, drains well, and settles when stacked.
+Use sand, fine gravel or sieved site soil.
+Avoid materials with sharp stones that could tear the geotextile from the inside and avoid very wet soil that loses its shape.
+River sand is the ideal material: it is heavy, drains and settles when stacked.

 2

-Fill each bag up to about two-thirds of its capacity, no more.
-A fully filled bag will be rigid, won't conform to the neighboring bag, and will leave gaps through which water can enter.
-Two-thirds is the point where the bag maintains its shape but adapts to stacking.
+Fill each bag to about two thirds of its capacity, no more.
+A bag filled to the top stays rigid, does not settle against the neighboring bag and leaves gaps where water gets in.
+Two thirds is the point where the bag holds its shape but adapts to the stacking.

 3